 • Forcing eye contact despite discomfort

-• Suppressing stimming or sensory needs in public
+• Suppressing stimming (repetitive movements or sounds that help with self-regulation) or sensory needs in public

-Many autistic women appear socially capable on the outside while experiencing intense internal strain.
-Social interactions may require constant conscious effort, including:
+Internalized social challenges are also common.
+Many autistic women appear socially capable on the outside but experience intense strain internally.
+Social interactions may require constant conscious effort, such as:

 • Decoding tone